jianxingxuejian/grasscutter-tools/README.md

 Use with the [plugin](https://github.com/jianxingxuejian/grasscutter-plugin/releases/tag/v1.4.0).

-Before you use the clinet, you should complete the easy certification first(send a verification code via in-game mailbox to your game to complete the verification within 1 minute or verify with the password of the game account).
+Before you use the client, you should complete the easy certification first(send a verification code via in-game mailbox to your game to complete the verification within 1 minute or verify with the password of the game account).
 If you are the server owner, you can use the Server-Console on it after completing the admin certification.

 If you have any questions or want to add features, please open an issue.